ZanZver/GitMD/README.md

 ## Short intro

 Hi!
 I am Zan, student at Birmingham City University (BCU) on Computer and Data science🧑‍💻🧑‍🔬.
+You can see my personal and university work here.
 My interest is in data science!
-You can see my personal and university work here.
-Take a look around, if you need me, feel free to send me a message on LinkedIn!
+Take a look around, if you have any questions or other enquiries, feel free to send me a message on LinkedIn!

 My timetable in the UK:
 - 2018-2019<br />